 I think the most important point to make here is that they usually don’t fail!
 They more often don’t get given the opportunity to succeed.
 Here’s the typical pattern:

 A new manager is hired.
 On day one they are regarded as the answer to all the business’ problems.
-Expectations are sky high and everyone feels positive, especially the directors.
+Expectations are sky-high and everyone feels positive, especially the directors.
 This lasts for a few months until the business encounters its first crisis.
 It might be a quality issue, not meeting deliveries on time, the loss of a customer or a disgruntled employee.
 The directors of the business are shocked at the crisis.
 Surely once they hired the new manager, these problems would stop?
 They start to worry that the new manager is not a “superhero” after all.
 They visit the business and talk to some long-term key staff.
 They don’t like what they hear.
-There are lots of angst ridden discussions among the directors.
+There are lots of angst-ridden discussions among the directors.
 “Have we got the wrong guy?”, they ask themselves.
 They usually don’t discuss their concerns directly with the manager involved in case honest feedback causes the manager to “lose motivation”.
 They then decide that they need to get more involved in the business again.
 They start regularly walking the floor, attending meetings and talking to those long-term employees that they trust.
 The staff are relieved to see the directors back involved in the business and share their concerns.
-The directors try their best to stay “hands off” and let the new manager do their job, but the directors’ very presence in the business sends a clear message about their lack of confidence in the new manager.
+The directors try their best to stay “hands-off” and let the new manager do their job, but the directors’ very presence in the business sends a clear message about their lack of confidence in the new manager.
 The new manager attempts to continue to manage, but their authority is now critically undermined.
-Staff may (or may not) have good will towards them, but the directors own the business, don’t they?
+Staff may (or may not) have goodwill towards them, but the directors own the business, don’t they?
 Staff are canny enough to know that the directors will be around long after the new manager is gone.
-Management team meetings become a façade as all the staff know that the manager is on borrowed time (they have seen this movie before).
+Management team meetings become a façade as all the staff knows that the manager is on borrowed time (they have seen this movie before).
 Inevitably more crises occur because staff are reluctant to follow the manager’s directions, but the directors are still trying to be “hands off”.
 As a result, there is no direction and the staff become passive and don’t take any action when they see problems arising.
-The directors get further and further involved, the authority of the manager is totally undermined and eventually the manager is fired or resigns.
+The directors get further and further involved, the authority of the manager is totally undermined and eventually, the manager is fired or resigns.
 The directors then recognise that they made the wrong choice of manager and go back to the recruitment market and “try and get it right this time”.

 If this sounds like your business, then read on!